Johnniewhite/naijahacks2019-InvolveTeacher/README.md

- The current poor quality of teacher education, along with the lack of teacher autonomy, and a standardised one-size-fits-all approach, has resulted in a crisis in teaching as a profession and in the quality of learning in most Nigerian schools
+ The current poor quality of teacher education, along with the lack of teacher autonomy, and a standardised one-size-fits-all approach, has resulted in a crisis in teaching as a profession and in the quality of learning in most Nigerian schools.

 # Proposed Solution